sanketh95/Halgos/README.md

 # Halgos

-Halgos is a haskell implementation of all the algorithms listed in Introduction to Algorithms by Cormen et al
+Halgos is a haskell implementation many famous algorithms.